 Flip (formerly Flipgrid)

-Flip (formerly Flipgrid) is a simple video discussion experience that creates visual discussions and reflections within the classroom to build community and engage visually.
-Flip can also be used for office hours, student study groups, brainstorming sessions, and more.
+Flip (formerly Flipgrid) was a simple video discussion experience that created visual discussions and reflections to build community and engagement.
+Flip could also be used for office hours, student study groups, brainstorming sessions, and more.

 G